Small Town Sustainability and Rural Resiliency Initiative

 The Small Town Sustainability and Rural Resiliency Initiative is a part of the Georgia Conservancy's Sustainable Growth Program.

-For more information on our Small Town Sustainability and Rural Resiliency Initiative or to inquire about our Georgia Mayors Clinics, please contact Georgia Conservancy Sustainable Growth Program Manager Katherine Moore at email@example.com or Georgia Conservancy Urban Design Lead Johanna McCrehan at firstname.lastname@example.org.
+For more information on our Small Town Sustainability and Rural Resiliency Initiative or to inquire about our Georgia Mayors Clinics, please contact Georgia Conservancy Senior Director of Sustainable Growth Katherine Moore at email@example.com or Georgia Conservancy Urban Design Lead Johanna McCrehan at firstname.lastname@example.org.